-Capital of an eponymous region, booming Semnan lies on the northern edge of the vast Dasht-e Kavir desert, while still being an easy 240km drive by expressway from Tehran.
+Booming Semnan city is well placed to give swift access to both the Alborz Mountains and the vast Dasht-e Kavir desert, while still being an easy 240km drive by expressway from Tehran.
 Since Sassanian times it has been a key stop on the silk route, attracting wealth and regular destruction in equal measure.
-At first glance it’s a diffuse, nondescript city of low-rise modern buildings and wide boulevards.

-This historic caravan town sits on the edge of the great desert plateau, attractively backed by parched rocky ridges (the highest are discordantly snow-covered well into April.
+This historic caravan town sits on the edge of the great desert plateau, attractively backed by parched rocky ridges, the highest often remaining discordantly snow-dappled well into April.
 The town retains a couple of groups of historic tomb-towers, minarets and mosques built in uncoloured, expertly faceted brick.